KanishAnand/MPI/README.md

 ## Description:

 A parallel approach using MPI is followed to find sum of the reciprocals of the squares of integer from 1 to N. Integers from 1 to N are divided equally to each process in form of pair of staring, ending point.
-Each process finds sum of reciprocal of sqaures of integers from this starting to ending point and pass back this sum to root process.
+Each process finds sum of reciprocal of sqaures of integers from this starting to ending point and pass this sum back to root process.
 Finally in root process value computed in this process and returned from each process is totalled to get the final output.

 ## Analysis

+- For N = 1e4 and 11 processes: Time Taken: 0.002231 seconds

 # Parallel Quick Sort